35 of the Coolest & Unique Places To Stay In Ireland

 This is just a mere selection of the most interesting and unique places to stay in Ireland.

 Stay in a Ringfort in Ireland

 The overnight rate for the Ringfort is €400.
-This is a flat rate for up to six people (additional charge per head of €25 for each extra occupant).
-An evening meal can be arranged for €10 a head, to include hot dish and bread.
+This is a flat rate for up to six people (an additional charge per head of €25 for each extra occupant).
+An evening meal can be arranged for €10 a head, including a hot dish and bread.
 Wine and beer at cost.
 If you would like to take a look at a great review of the Park you can check out Saucepanlidkids blog and James article on their Ringfort Stay Over.

 Living in a Lighthouse in Ireland

 There are several lighthouses and their associated cottages in Ireland that you can stay at.
 Most will not allow a one-night stay but if there is a group of you, many of these lighthouse cottages will sleep four or more so it can be a good deal, not to mention a fabulous experience.

 In Northern Ireland, you can stay at the Blackhead Lighthouse.
 This is located in County Antrim of Blackhead, which is a volcanic cliff at the mouth of Belfast Lough.
 The Lighthouse was built in 1902 and there are three renovated lightkeepers’ cottages available to stay at.
 The Blackhead Lighthouse once guided the Titanic on its first journey from Belfast to where it would depart from Southampton in England.